 Against a backdrop of rapid technological adaptation and shifting consumer behaviours, global banking organisations are beginning to exploit some incredible strategic opportunities.
 As technology has evolved at lightning pace in the past decade, banks are increasingly transitioning their strategic focus and technological capabilities towards a more sophisticated setting that suits the ever-changing needs of the modern banking consumer.
 For many banks, this is not an easy proposition to contend with.
 For other banking organisations, this shift towards increased innovation and technological sophistication has occurred successfully whilst defending market share from new competitors and challengers.

-In terms of innovation, there is a massive emphasis on banks’ ability to digitise core business services and processes and understanding how to adequately resource these types of projects is key to success.
-In many instances this process of digital transformation involves reassessing organisational structures, how decisions are made in relation to digital transformation and reskilling existing employees to be better equipped for incoming technological change.
-This entire process of transformation represents the desire of many banks to become truly digital in terms of expanding existing banking services, remodelling delivery channels, providing proactive guidance for customers and the application of blockchain technology.
+In terms of banking innovation, there’s a huge emphasis on banks’ ability to digitise core business services and processes.
+Understanding how to adequately resource these types of projects is key to success.
+In most instances, the process of digital transformation involves reassessing organisational structures and reskilling existing employees to future-proof operations.
+This entire process represents the desire of many banks to become truly digital across banking services and delivery channels, and to provide hyper-personalised guidance for customers

 “Recent industry research has suggested that 69% of all consumers want more innovation from their banks.
 The research focused on 5000 customers across six European countries including the UK, Belgium, Germany, France and Spain) and only 12% of respondents agreed that their bank was innovative.
 In addition, only 12% of customers agree that their own bank is different from competing banking offerings and 33% ‘somewhat agree” (Forrester)